 Membrane replacement is a partial roof system replacement, limited to the membrane or materials adhered to the membrane.
-For membrane replacement to qualify for a RoofStar Guarantee,
+A written Variance is not needed for this type of Project, but for membrane replacement to qualify for a RoofStar Guarantee,

-- 1. the Design Authority must be certain the existing roof system is properly secured to the existing deck structure (see 3 SECURING the ROOF ASSEMBLY). - 2. the existing field membrane must be removed and replaced with a new insulation overlay board and a new membrane. - 3. existing membrane flashing must be removed and replaced with new materials. - 4. the design must comply with the RoofStar Guarantee Standards for new roof construction.
+- 1) the Design Authority must be certain the existing roof system is properly secured to the existing deck structure (see 3 SECURING the ROOF ASSEMBLY). - 2) the existing roof system must be demonstrably dry and free of any wet materials (wet materials must be replaced, in order to qualify for a RoofStar Guarantee). - 3) the existing field membrane must be removed and replaced with a new insulation overlay board and a new membrane. - 4) existing membrane flashing must be removed and replaced with new materials. - 5) the design must comply with the RoofStar Guarantee Standards for new roof construction.